 Well, Java and Odisha had trade links on ancient times.
 We would never know which one of them developed this skill & which one of them adopted it.
 Or could it have been a joint effort?

 Batik – DIY

 Batik printing using the traditional wax method can be found across South East Asia.
-At Kote Gede, you can try your hands at Batik, like we did.
+At Kote Gede, you can try your hands at Batik, as we did.

 Trace the design on a piece of cloth with was, and then dip it in the color before putting it in the hot water to remove the wax.